sigstore/fulcio/docs/oid-info.md

 identity token.
 For example: `https://oidc-issuer.com`.

-The difference between this extension and `1.3.6.1.4.1.57264.1.1` is that the extension value is formatted to the RFC 5280 specification.
+The difference between this extension and `1.3.6.1.4.1.57264.1.1` is that the extension value is formatted to the RFC 5280 specification as a DER-encoded string.

 ### 1.3.6.1.4.1.57264.1.9 | Build Signer URI